 The above Figure is an excerpt taken from one of the black markets we are studying.
 In red a translation of the text for those who do not have a fluent Russian (most of those markets are, in fact, run almost exclusively in Russian language).
 In particular, this is the advertisement of a (back in 2011 and mid-2012) very popular exploit kit.
 The product description comes along with a list of vulnerabilities it can attack, prices and additional services that come along with the exploit kit.

-For more information on our models see our paper and/or contact us directly.
-For a deeper insight on the attack tools traded in the black markets (we are testing them!) see our Malware Analysis page in this wiki.
 If you are interested in what vulnerabilities are traded in the black markets, we are monitoring those as well.
-Make sure to check out the Predictive Models for Vulnerabilities section!
+Make sure to check out the Datasets on Security Research section!

 The following is a list a people that has been involved in the project at some point in time.